Anahita-ghloo/AI-internship/README.md

-# shenasa-internship
+# Shenasa-Internship
-My first project of internship with Shenasa
+My first project of internship with Shenasa.
-Comparing ID of two images
+Comparing ID of images in two directories and transfer them to same or different directory.
+The Code is in python.

 Run Command in Anaconda Prompt & cmd : python "directory of Compare_ID_Shenasa.py" "index directory" "others directory" "output directory"